ICA CPTED Certification Program for Individuals (ICCP)

-The first Internationally developed and recognized practitioner certification program in the world was developed by an international committee of professionals and academics over a span of more than 4 years.
-Practitioner and Advanced level certification was first introduced in 2004 at the ICA International Conference in Calgary and our applicants have been recognizing the value of accreditation ever since.
-Today we offer Basic and Advanced levels of certification for CPTED practitioners.
+The first internationally developed and recognized professional certification program for CPTED practitioners in the world was developed by an international committee of professionals and academics over a span of more than 4 years.
+The ICA CPTED Certification Program - ICCP was first introduced in 2004 at the ICA International Conference in Calgary.
+The Program currently distinguishes between ICCP Certified CPTED Practitioner (ICCP-Practitioner) and ICCP Certified CPTED Professional (ICCP-Professional) levels.